-SparkNLP runs on top of Apache Spark 2.1.2, it is advised to have basic knowledge of the framework and a working environment before using Spark-NLP.
+SparkNLP is built on top of Apache Spark 2.3.0 and works with any user provided Spark 2.x.x it is advised to have basic knowledge of the framework and a working environment before using Spark-NLP.
 Refer to its documentation to get started with Spark.To start using the library, execute any of the following lines depending on your desired use case:

 For further alternatives and documentation check out our README page in GitHub.

 Spark ML provides a set of Machine Learning applications, and it's logic consists of two main components: Estimators and Transformers.
 The first, have a method called fit() which secures and trains a piece of data to such application, and a Transformer, which is generally the result of a fitting process, applies changes to the the target dataset.
 These components have been embedded to be applicable to Spark NLP.
 Pipelines are a mechanism that allow multiple estimators and transformers within a single workflow, allowing multiple chained transformations along a Machine Learning task.
 Refer to SparkML library for more information.

 An annotation is the basic form of the result of a Spark-NLP operation.
 It's structure is made of:

 This object is automatically generated by annotators after a transform process.
 No manual work is required.
 But it must be understood in order to use it efficiently.

 Annotators are the spearhead of NLP functionalities in SparkNLP.
 There are two forms of annotators:

 Both forms of annotators can be included in a Pipeline and will automatically go through all stages in the provided order and transform the data accordingly.
 A Pipeline is turned into a PipelineModel after the fit() stage.
 Either before or after can be saved and re-loaded to disk at any time.